dharmafly/connect-ratelimit/README.md

 #### whitelist

-By default client names in the whitelist will be subject to 4000 requests per hour.
+By default client names in the whitelist will not have their requests limited.

 #### blacklist

-By default client names in the blacklist will be subject to 0 requests per 0 time.
+By default client names in the blacklist will be subject to 0 requests per hours.
 In other words they will always be exceding the rate limit.

 ### Client identification